eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Connector Kit/Development View/Management-API Walkthrough/9-contract-agreements.md

 # Checking existing Contract Agreements

 The Management API has a provider-internal endpoint to retrieve existing Contract Agreements.
-It also exposes a `/request` endpoint (to be used with the previously explained `QuerySpec` object) but allows to retrieve single agreements by id like this:
+It also exposes a `/request` endpoint (to be used with the previously explained `QuerySpec` object) but allows retrieval of single agreements by id like this:

 ```http